Vibrant Roasted Vegetable Flatbread, a must make party snack and side dish!

 Roasted Vegetable Flatbread

-- 16 ounces thawed frozen pizza dough (or homemade!)
+- 16 ounces homemade, or frozen pizza dough

 - 6 ounce soft goat cheese, divided